Belize Defence Force: Belize Defence Force Band

 The BDF Band was formed on 1 January 1978 from the former Belize Volunteer Guard Band, under the mastership of the late Warrant Officer Class 1, Walter P. Lamb.
 The band was originally formed in 1947 from the North Caribbean Force (Battalion of Belize) fundamentally as a Drum & Bugle Corps, at Mount Pleasant Creek, Central Farm in the Cayo District.
 In 1952, it added the brass section to the Drums & Bugles Corps that was the nucleus of what would evolve into the existing BDF Band.

 Three reserve companies

 The BDF maintains three reserve companies.

 British Army Training and Support Unit Belize BATSUB

 British Army Training Support Unit Belize (BATSUB), the successor of the former British Forces Belize, is the name given to the current British Army Garrison in Belize.
 The garrison is used primarily for jungle warfare training.
 As of 2012, there are also 40 British Army personnel stationed in Belize.

 International cooperation

 In May 2024, the Belize Defence Force and Belize Coast Guard announced it would send 50 service members to Haiti, working alongside forces from the Bahamas, Jamaica, Benin, and Kenya to help the country deal with its nation-wide gang war.
-In September of that year, the BDF sent two sent two officers to Jamaica, announcing on Twitter that it "will be collaborating with the Jamaica Defence Force as part of a multinational task force dedicated to supporting Haiti's restoration efforts."
+In September of that year, the BDF sent two officers to Jamaica, announcing on Twitter that it "will be collaborating with the Jamaica Defence Force as part of a multinational task force dedicated to supporting Haiti's restoration efforts."